tomsoutherland/vbm.py/README.md

 INSTALL

-The program is a single python script with an additional configuration file.
+The easiest way to install the program is to create a directory for the project then run "git clone https://github.com/tomsoutherland/vbm.py.git" inside the target directory.

-You will need to configure the variables in vbmconfig.py to reflect your environment.
+You will need to configure the variables in vbm.ini to reflect your environment.

-You can just check out the project then crete a symbolic link to the 'vbm.py' file in the project.

 I can be contacted at southerland DOT tom AT gmail DOT com.